 On this page: Coterm Enrollment FAQS • Coterm Application Process FAQS • Coterm Tuition Group, Billing and Financial Aid FAQS • Coterm Exceptions FAQS • Coterm Graduate Assistantships FAQS • Housing FAQS • Leave of Absence FAQS • Graduation FAQS

 Q: Axess let me enroll in more than 20 units now that I am a coterm.
 Do I still need to submit a request for an exception to exceed maximum units?

-If students in the UG tuition group exceed units and do not petition, an enrollment hold is placed on the record in week 4.
-Note that if you are a coterm in the graduate tuition group do not need to petition (up to 24 units), though they will be charged for each additional unit for any units beyond 18.
+If students in the UG tuition group exceed units without approval, an enrollment hold is placed on the record in week 4.
+Note that if you are a coterm in the graduate tuition group do not need approval (up to 24 units), though they will be charged for each additional unit for any unit beyond 18.

 Q: Do I need to enroll in courses on both transcripts/careers?